Gigaspaces/xap-docs/site/content/xap/12.3/admin/tuning-gigaspaces-performance.markdown

 {{%anchor 9%}}

-# Colocate Data and Business Logic
+# Co-locate Data and Business Logic

 Implement Task / Distributed Task to be used with the **execute** operation or use colocated notify/polling container to move processing business logic to the data side.
 This will avoid serialization and network usage.